KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 ![Term Symbols](/assets/img/atomic-term-symbols/term_symbols_C_2.png)

 Therefore, we move on to the third rule and use $J$ to determine the ground state term symbol.
-Because the $2p$ subshell is less than half-filled, We choose the term symbol with the smallest value of $J$.
+Because the $2p$ subshell is less than half-filled, we choose the term symbol with the smallest value of $J$.

 ![Term Symbols](/assets/img/atomic-term-symbols/term_symbols_C_3.png)